0cfernandes00/Project3-CUDA-Path-Tracer/README.md

 I had originally expected material sorting to improve performance but it doesn't seem to have a huge speedup.
 This could potentially be because the way it's sorting the materials is too expensive of an operation to outweigh the benefits of putting similar materials close together in memory.

 ### Anti-Aliasing
-I implemented Stochastic sampled antialiasing by jittering the ray that was generated from the camera with a small offset in both the x & y directions.
+I implemented Stochastic Sampled Antialiasing by jittering the ray that was generated from the camera with a small offset in both the x & y directions.

 <img src="img/aliased_close.png" width="400"> <img src="img/antialiased_closeup.png" width="400">

 ### Russian Roulette Termination
-Russian Roulette Termination is a way of randomly terminating paths early that seem to have low throughput contributions
+Russian Roulette Termination is a way of randomly terminating paths early that seem to have low throughput contributions.
+This feature is meant to optimize out unhelpful or unuseful paths.
+For open scenes, there was not much of a benefit it seemed to slow performance.
+It seemed more beneficial in closed scenes.

 ### Depth of Field
+I implemented Physically Based Depth of Field based on the PBRT's method;
 <img src="img/cornell.2025-10-04_23-41-19z.900samp.png" width="400"> <img src="img/cornell.2025-10-04_23-55-03z.1088samp.png" width="400">

 ### Refraction
+I implemented refraction to recreate glass materials.

 ### Texture Mapping
 This was one of the last features I implemented and spent a good amount of time debugging uvs and textures.